rdevans87/Flare/README.md

 ## PROJECT NAME

+FLARE:
+We’re more than just a Retail Store.
+Sign up today and find Help that fits your style!
+Stop in and Save at any of our secure locations.
+Don’t wait.
+Shop now!
-FLARE: Discreet Website for Domestic Violence
+//Discreet Website for victims of Domestic Violence//

 ## USER STORY